Ted123-byte/PowerShell-Scripts/README.md

 2. **key_vault.ps1**
    -This PowerShell script is designed to audit the compliance of Azure Key Vault configurations with a specific security policy: Ensure Azure Key Vault is not Publicly Accessible

+3. **DiskBlockedAccess.ps1**
+   -This PowerShell script is aimed at ensuring that Azure Managed Disks attached to Virtual Machines are blocked from public access by default.

 ## Usage